Rich Text Format: Features

 Font and margin defaults, style presets and other functions vary according to program defaults.
 There may also be incompatibilities between different RTF versions, e.g. between RTF 1.0 1987 and later specifications, or between RTF 1.0–1.4 and RTF 1.5+ in use of Unicode characters.
 And though RTF supports metadata like title and author, not all implementations support this.
-Nevertheless, the RTF format is consistent enough to be considered highly portable and acceptable for cross-platform use.